I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 After a long post-noodle walk, I made it to Baeren Brewery, which is on the northern edge of Morioka.
 I hadn’t researched it beforehand, besides seeing that it was a place that existed.
 The brewery is spread across a few buildings on the property.

-One of the employees got the overseas sales representative from back in the office, and he gave me a quick unscheduled tour of the brewery while I drank a beer.
+One of the employees brought the overseas sales representative back from the office, and he gave me a quick, unscheduled tour of the brewery while I drank a beer.
 It literally started in the office, where I walked past people who were sitting at their desks.

-After that, I saw their bottling room, along with the rest of their brewing equipment, including the old copper kettle that is still used to make their classic beer.
+The brewery now offers scheduled tours on weekdays; see their website below for details.
 If you’re looking for the widest Baeren beer selection, you’re better off going to one of their brewpubs.

-Given how expensive craft beer can be in Japan, Baeren has notably low prices.
-One pub (Zaimokucho) is located along the Kitakami River, which has a nice outdoor patio with sunset views (well, half of a patio, as the other part was roped off & looked less-than sturdy).
+One pub (Zaimokucho) is located along the Kitakami River, and has a nice outdoor patio with sunset views (well, half of a patio, as the other part was roped off & looked less than sturdy).
 I had a seasonal pumpkin wheat beer, which was quite nice.

 Brewery address: 1 Chome-3-31 Kitayama, Morioka, Iwate 020-0061, Japan (map)